lucabriguglia/OpenCQRS/README.md

 #### Command (with events)

-Using the SendAndPublishAsync method, the dispatcher will automatically publish the events returned by the handler.
+By using the SendAndPublishAsync method, the dispatcher will automatically publish the events returned by the handler.

 First, create a command and an event: